 - Compare Competitor Performance Understand the strategies and investments that your competition is making in the market so that you can identify the best approaches for your own company and corresponding industry.

-- Measure Future Profitability Measure and estimate how well your investment strategies, and product and service offerings are going to perform in the market and how that will impact your company’s future growth opportunities.
+- Measure Future Profitability Measure and estimate how well your new investment strategies, and product and service offerings are going to perform in the market and how that will impact your company’s future growth opportunities.

 - A Complex View of Financial Data Identify many different components of your finances with fundamental and technical analysis, such as earnings per share (EPS), and from trading and price movements.